Computing integral points on X_ns^+(p): Siegel functions

 See \cite[Section~4.2]{BP11} for more details.

-The functions~$u_\bfa$ give simplest explicit examples of the \textit{modular units}, already mentioned in Section~\ref{sbakergen}: they have no zeros and no poles outside the cusps.
+The functions~$u_\bfa$ give the simplest explicit examples of the \textit{modular units}, already mentioned in Section~\ref{sbakergen}: they have no zeros and no poles outside the cusps.
 It follows that their principal divisors generate a free abelian subgroup of rank at most ${\nu_\infty(N)-1}$, where $\nu_\infty(N)$ is the number of cusps of $X(N)$.
-It turns out that this rank is maximal possible, which provides an explicit form of the ``Manin-Drinfeld theorem'' (Theorem~\ref{tmandr}):
+It turns out that this rank is the maximal possible, which provides an explicit form of the Manin--Drinfeld theorem (Theorem~\ref{tmandr}):

 \begin{theorem} The principal divisors $(u_\bfa)$ generate a free abelian group of rank ${\nu_\infty(N)-1}$. \end{theorem} For the proof see Theorem~3.1 in \cite[Chapter~2]{KL81}.